gael-ian/cours-iut-laval/3 - JavaScript/3.1 - Bases/3 - Corrections.md

     function motto(family) {
       var houses = {
-        "Targaryen":  "Fire and Blood",
         "Stark":      "Winter is Coming",
         "Bolton":     "Our Blades Are Sharp",
-        "Greyjoy":    "We Do Not Sow",
-        "Tully":      "Family, Duty, Honor",
-        "Arryn":      "As High as Honor",
+        "Karstark":   "The Sun of Winter",
+        "Mormont":    "Here We Stand",
+        "Corbois":    "Righteous in Wrath",
         "Lannister":  "Hear Me Roar!",
-        "Tyrell":     "Growing Strong",
+        "Sarwyck":    "Family is hope, protect it always", "Crakehall":  "None So Fierce",
+        "Marpheux":   "Burning Bright",
         "Baratheon":  "Ours is the Fury",
-        "Martell":    "Unbowed, Unbent, Unbroken"
-      };
+        "Caron":      "No Song So Sweet",
+        "Grandison":  "Rouse Me Not",
+        "Penrose":    "Set Down Our Deeds",
+        "Lonbec":     "The Choice Is Yours",
+        "Greyjoy":    "We Do Not Sow",
+        "Morru":      "Though All Men Do Despise Us", };

-      if (!houses.hasOwnProperty(family) {
+      if (!houses.hasOwnProperty(family)) {
         return '';
       }